adonisjs/v5-docs/content/cookbooks/deployment/docker.md

 # Build stage for build
 FROM base AS builder
-# Add git, some node packages require git to be available
-RUN apk add --no-cache git
 # Copy package and package-lock
 COPY package*.json ./
 # Install dependencies